emlite/wasmbind/README.md

 As such, the current script just regenerates the corresponding C++ code while ignoring the headers and forward declarations.
 The presence of forward declarations means we can't enjoy default arguments!
+However to work around that, we use function overloading!
 To run the script if you wanted to, you will have to run:
 ```bash
 # after cloning this repo and cd'ing into it